The Soundtrack of My Life: 2000

 I'm not sure how I managed to miss this through the entirety of my undergraduate career, but it happened.
 I think I made up for that in sheer repetition of play in 2000.

-By default, thanks to the downstairs neighbors: David Grey – White Ladder
+And, one last – by default, thanks to the downstairs neighbors: